-When deciding on a career path, you may ask if programming and computer science are the same subject.
+When deciding on a career path, you may ask if programming and computer science are the same subjects.
 Actually, programming is just one small topic covered by a computer science degree, and it’s one of the least emphasized in many colleges.
 Computer science is closely related to discrete mathematics and formal linguistic theory.
-Whether you choose a business, science or software design path, you’ll gain deep insight into algorithm analysis, quantitative problem solving and modern computer architecture.
+Whether you choose a business, science, or software design path, you’ll gain deep insight into algorithm analysis, quantitative problem solving, and modern computer architecture.

 How to Gain Programming Experience During College